-So far we have had animal bone, metal finds, and a glass vessel!
-This one was quite small, definitely not one that was used for the lifespan of the Priory, suggesting there could be more of these ch 5 the volunteers In Tren Isle Heritage team are battling with some enigmatic geology which is not helped by a layer of mixed soil covering the site and hiding the features.
-One freshly found feature has produced an absolutely stunning copper alloy heraldic harness pendant (from a horse har-ness) with a lovely enamelled decoration featuring red chevrons against a white back-ground.
+In Trench 5 the volunteers and Isle Heritage team are battling with some enigmatic geology which is not helped by a layer of mixed soil covering the site and hiding the features.
+One freshly found feature has produced an absolutely stunning copper alloy heraldic harness pendant (from a horse harness) with a lovely enamelled decoration featuring red chevrons against a white background.
 We will be sending this off for further conservation but what a lovely find!

-It was our last volunteer day today and I can safely say we were certainly all feeling the last week of work.
+April 24: day forty-six It was our last volunteer day today and I can safely say we were certainly all feeling the last week of work.
 Trench 5 was finished as much as it can be for now with the northern and southern parts of the trench completed, but there is a short section in the centre that will need to be revisited again.
 Trench 4 was given a good clean before being soaked with the hose and put under tarp until we revisit in May.
-There are definitely more features in here, ranging from uetit uessible pits cesspits?), and lookin pits or post-holes (maybe even r and of course the large ditch which is looking quite interesting with multiple fills and some depth to it!

-All in all a productive week with lots achieve always more questions than answers!
+There are definitely more features in here, ranging from possible pits or post-holes (maybe even more cesspits?), and of course the large ditch which is now looking quite interesting with multiple fills and some depth to it!
+All in all a productive week with lots achieved - and as always more questions than answers!

-Dates for the Diary

-May 2022 Monday 9th to Sunday 15th: Excavation at Lossenham Priory

-June 2022 Saturday 4th: Newenden Platinum Jubilee Event, Newenden Cricket Ground (volunteers to assist with the stand much appreciated)

-Tuesday 7th to Sunday 12th: Excavation site TBC

-July 2022 Monday 18th to Sunday 31st: Excavation site TBC

-Wednesday 10th, Thursday 11th, Friday 19th, Sunday 21st, Wednesday 24th, Thursday 25th Excavation site TBC

-Saturday 20th (TBC): Newenden Family Fun Day, Newenden Cricket Ground (volunteers to assist the stand much appreciated)
+Dates for the Diary May 2022 Monday 9th to Sunday 15th: Excavation at Lossenham Priory June 2022 Saturday 4th: Newenden Platinum Jubilee Event, Newenden Cricket Ground (volunteers to assist with the stand much appreciated) Tuesday 7th to Sunday 12th: Excavation site TBC July 2022 Monday 18th to Sunday 31st: Excavation site TBC August 2022 Wednesday 10th, Thursday 11th, Friday 19th, Sunday 21st, Wednesday 24th, Thursday 25th: Excavation site TBC Saturday 20th (TBC): Newenden Family Fun Day, Newenden Cricket Ground (volunteers to assist the stand much appreciated)